getsentry/sentry-docs/src/collections/_documentation/platforms/node/aws-lambda.md

 ## AWS Lambda

-To setup Sentry error logging for a Lambda function, build a wrapper.
+To set up Sentry error logging for a Lambda function, build a wrapper.

 ```javascript
     "use strict";